auwsmit/vim-spear/README.md

 ### ⟶Pin and quickly access important files per-project.

-I have basically recreated Primeagen's Harpoon 2 nvim plugin from scratch, but in vimscript.
+A basic recreation of Primeagen's Harpoon 2 nvim plugin, but in vimscript.

 Still a work in progress, but is fully usable!
 No fancy extra features or tmux/terminal integration yet.